rossabaker/northside/content/post/registration.md

 ---
-title: "Fall 2018 Registration is now open"
+title: "Fall 2018 Registration is now closed"
 weight: 1
 ---

-Registration is open for the Fall 2018 season.
-The season is starting, but we still have a few spots left! <!--more--> Registering more than one child?
+Registration is now closed for the Fall 2018 season, though a couple spots are available at select levels.<!--more-->

+Registering more than one child?
 Receive a $5 discount for each sibling after the first!

 ## Rec